paulveillard/cybersecurity-secure-software-supplychain-lifecyle/secure-software-supply-chain-best-practices.md

 ## Protecting artefacts and deployments

-❒ Security monitoring continues.
+❒ **Security monitoring continues**.
 Ensure that platform and application monitoring solutions are in place, including runtime behavioral analysis tools.

-❒ Testing includes dynamic application security testing (DAST), which should be done in a staging environment.
+❒ **Testing includes dynamic application security testing (DAST)**, which should be done in a staging environment.